 7. DON’T skip regular preventative maintenance!

-As we stressed in our part 1 article, investing in HVAC preventative maintenance is a smart move for any business, but it’s a must for those located in historic buildings.
-Not only are the consequences higher when something breaks (see the previously cited article about water leaks!) but the costs for repairs can be higher because it’s harder to access equipment and ventilation systems without harming building finishes.
+Investing in HVAC preventative maintenance is a smart move for any business, but it’s a must for those located in historic buildings.
+The consequences higher when something breaks (see the previously cited article about water leaks).
+And the costs for repairs can be higher because equipment and ventilation systems are harder to access without harming building finishes.

 Imagine the repair costs and building damage that you could face if a blocked drain causes a slow water leak that spreads mold through the walls before anyone notices?

 That’s just one reason that our last DON’T may be the most important of all.